jacobp100/cssta/docs/web.md

 `
 ```

-## 📝 Polyfills
+## 🎚 Polyfills

-We don’t automatically auto-prefix your CSS, so you’ll likely want to use [autoprefixer](https://github.com/postcss/autoprefixer).
+We don’t auto-prefix your CSS, so you’ll likely want to use [autoprefixer](https://github.com/postcss/autoprefixer).
 If you’re using CSS custom properties, you’ll also want to use [postcss-css-variables](https://github.com/MadLittleMods/postcss-css-variables)